-If your employment contract doesn’t state what your notice period is, you should give at least one week’s notice before you leave your role.
-You should announce your resignation in writing, such as in an email or letter.
-You’ll need to state how much notice you’re giving and when your last day at work will be.
-Your notice period will begin the day after you formally resign .
+If your employment contract doesn’t state what your notice period is, you should typically give at least one week’s notice before you leave your role.
+It’s best to provide your resignation in writing, such as in an email or letter.
+In this, you’ll need to state how much notice you’re giving and when your last day at work will be.
+Your notice period will begin the day after you formally resign.

 Do I have to work my notice period?